SomeTroglodyte/Scratchpad/Demos/Fetch Civ V Soundtrack from Y-vomit-tube.md

 ## Split tracks and convert to playable by Unciv
 `shnsplit -f "Civ V Soundtrack.cue" -t "%t" -o "cust ext=ogg oggenc -b 128 -o %f -" "Civ V Soundtrack.wav" ;`

+## Deploy
+Just create an appropriately named subfolder under your mods folder and place all .ogg files in there, clean up, and go and mark that mod as permanent audiovisual in Unciv.